StarNumber12046/pihome/README.md

 Now open `localhost:8080` on your browser

 # What doesn't work?
-- Next and previous (in dashboard) does not work throught local files
 - Loop (in dashboard) does not work throught local files
-- gitignore

 # Updating
 THe software checks `github.com` for updates and asks you to download them.